-Plant Enthusiasts: People often don't think of plants as dangerous but they can be extremely hazardous for the environment.
-Local plants are often out competed by invasive species.
-These local plants serve as food, shelter, and hunting grounds for many species and without them the wildlife can suffer dramatically.
-However, you can prevent it by:
+Plant Enthusiasts: People often don't think of plants as dangerous, but they can be extremely hazardous for the environment.
+Local plants are often out-competed by invasive species.
+These local plants serve as food, shelter, and hunting grounds for many species, and without them, the wildlife can suffer dramatically.
+However, you can prevent it by doing the following:

-1. Be aware of a plants origins and its federal restrictions on transport.
+1. Being aware of a plant's origins and its federal restrictions on transport.

-3. Ensure that water from your garden is not running off into lakes or streams that may carry seeds to other locations.
+3. Ensuring that water from your garden is not running off into lakes or streams that may carry seeds to other locations.

-4. Completely dry or freeze plants before disposing of them in the trash.
+4. Completely drying or freezing plants before disposing of them in the trash.
 DO NOT COMPOST.
 Seeds are meant to endure adverse conditions including freezing and drying.

-5. Educate yourself and other around you about the dangers of invasive plants.
+5. Educating yourself and others around you about the dangers of invasive plants.

 3. Speak up

 Plants and animals need your help.They don't have a voice, they have you.
-It is up to individuals, like ourselves to protect local ecosystem.
+It is up to individuals like ourselves to protect our local ecosystem.

 All data and facts pulled from: